Training - Print

 Insights Paper: The Sustainable Choice

 At PDI, we are often told that printed training manuals aren’t eco-friendly and that eliminating printed materials could “save the planet.”
 However, organizations like ‘Two Sides’ and ‘Love Paper’ aim to change this misconception.
-With tech giants like Google and Amazon constructing their own power facilities to support the energy demands of AI and the internet, here’s a fresh look at why paper is a strong environmental choice.
+With tech giants like Google and Amazon constructing their own power facilities to support the energy demands of AI and the internet, we look at the MYTHS around paper versus electronic training

 71% of paper and 83% of paper-based packaging in Europe is recycled into new products